 - Digitalisation of work and learning, industry 4.0 and industrial internet of things

 - Permeability of the education system, hybrid qualifications & dual studies

 - History of VET

-Free submission: IJRVET accepts quantitative, qualitative, theoretic-conceptual and review studies.
+- Free submission: IJRVET accepts empirical studies, literature reviews (including research syntheses and meta-analyses), theoretical articles, methodological articles and case studies.
 An article should be about 6.000 to 8.000 words in length.
 Manuscript submissions are welcome throughout the year.

 Publishing in IJRVET requires no article processing charges (APC) or other publication fees.
 Publishing is free of costs.

 - Issues (online): Triannually (April, August, December) plus special issues.
 All articles are open access.

 - Yearbook (print): In addition to online issues, we publish all articles annually in a Yearbook.
 Please note: Yearbook 2017 is the first edition.
 Yearbooks of the years 2014 to 2016 are not available.
 To keep the price down, free copies of the printed Yearbook are not available.
 IJRVET Yearbooks (print) are available from Amazon (com, de, es, fr, it, uk, jp) and other retailers.
 The Yearbooks are also open access: 2018, 2017.